General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Models of Dependence

 \subsubsection{Application of Theorem \ref{clt}}

 In the following, we assume that the $Z_{i,n}$s have bounded second moments (otherwise, we can replace them with their scaled versions (see above), and the results should go through under bounded third and fourth moments).
 Here, for any $\epsilon > 0$, we take $\A_i^n= \{j : \rho(i,j) \leq K^i(\epsilon_n) \}$, where $K^i$ is a non-increasing function.
 That is, we pick $K^i(\epsilon_n)$ to be large enough, and this can be decided by understanding the cumulative distribution function of the random variables.
-From the first part of Lemma B.1 (see also (B.10)) in \cite{jenish2009central}, together with their assumptions 3,4 (under $\alpha-$mixing and $\phi-$mixing, respectively), 5 and Rio's covariance inequality~\cite{Rio93}, we know that for any $\epsilon_n > 0$, for $k \neq i$ such that $\rho(i,k) \geq K^i(\epsilon_n)$, we can write

-We first restate Lemma B.1 in their paper for the sake of convenience of the reader: